P7h/p7hb-docker-mllib-twitter-sentiment/README.md

 Docker image also contains another shell script: [`exec_spark_jobs.sh`](https://github.com/P7h/p7hb-docker-mllib-twitter-sentiment/blob/master/exec_spark_jobs.sh) is also copied to home directory of `root` user.

 ### Twitter App OAuth credentials
-The only manual intervention required in this project is setting up a Twitter App and updating its credentials to connect to Twitter Streaming API.
+* The only manual intervention required in this project is setting up a Twitter App and updating OAuth credentials to connect to Twitter Streaming API.
 Please note that this is a critical step and without this, Spark will not be able to connect to Twitter or retrieve tweets with Twitter Streaming API and so, the visualization will be empty basically without any data.

-* Please check the [`application.conf`](https://github.com/P7h/Spark-MLlib-Twitter-Sentiment-Analysis/blob/master/src/main/resources/application.conf#L7-10) and add your own values and complete the integration of Twitter API to your application by looking at your values from [Twitter Developer Page](https://dev.twitter.com/apps).
+* Please check the [`application.conf`](https://github.com/P7h/Spark-MLlib-Twitter-Sentiment-Analysis/blob/master/src/main/resources/application.conf#L8-11) and add your own values and complete the integration of Twitter API to your application by looking at your values from [Twitter Developer Page](https://dev.twitter.com/apps).
-	* If you did not create a Twitter App before, then please create a new Twitter App on [Twitter Developer Page](https://dev.twitter.com/apps), where you will get all the required values of `application.conf` and then populate them here.
+	* If you did not create a Twitter App before, then please create a new Twitter App on [Twitter Developer Page](https://dev.twitter.com/apps), where you will get all the required values of `application.conf`.

 ## Execute Spark jobs for sentiment analysis